Who should I call if I have questions about my application?

 With whom should I talk if I have questions about the outcome of the competition?

-You can call Steve Ackerman, Associate Dean for the Physical Sciences (2-1044).
+You can call Steve Ackerman, Associate Vice Chancellor for Physical Sciences (2-1044).

 Last updated on 08/08/2013.

 Copyright © 2001-2002 by the Board of Regents of the University of Wisconsin System.